mhmdhmd/Payment/README.md

-# `Payment` Test Project 👛💻
+# `Payment` System 👛💻

-Welcome to the `Payment` test project!
+Welcome to the `Payment` System!
 This project demonstrates a payment system that focuses on multi-payment providers.
 It utilizes the Factory Pattern and Adapter Pattern to create a flexible environment where new payment providers can be easily added and used for the payment process.
 The project also includes a simple frontend built with Angular, showcasing a simple shoe store that works with the backend to allow customers to add products to their cart, proceed to checkout, and complete the payment process.
 Additionally, it provides a payment history feature.

 ## Project Structure 📁